 “And they stood in their ranks and formed companies.
 The result was – that A Company, B Company, C Company and D Company – were formed in that way; and the little, the ‘riff raff’ you might say… would have been D company.
 But, a strange thing happened.
 The whole gang was given order ‘about turn’ and what would have been D company became A company.
 So A company was formed of the riff raff and D company was the bigger ones, like CPA and Tootals [Tootal, Broadhurst & Lee Co Ltd]. “(2)

 Arthur Bells Cap Badge and shoulder tabs for the 2nd City – 17th Manchester Regiment form the main photo on this page.
-It is a sobering thought that Arthur will have worn these specific shoulder tabs during his service, although they were replaced by red ‘Manchester Regiment’ tapes before the summer of 1916.
+It is a sobering thought that Arthur will have worn these specific shoulder tabs during his service.
+They Tabs were replaced by red ‘Manchester Regiment’ tapes before the summer of 1916 and the Cap Badge was not the original Pals version; Arthur presumably lost that one.
 The Battalion was raised on the 2nd / 3rd September 1914; with the official date recorded as 28th August.

 Each Company had four Platoons and Arthur was allocated to III Platoon.
 The 2nd City Battalion was intended to recruit clerks and warehouseman from the City’s commercial businesses.
 Representatives from the smaller firms included Stephen Broadmeadow, who was a Clerk at Horrocks and Crewdson, cotton manufacturers.
 Also enlisting was shippers clerk, Arthur Bennett from G S Mitchell & Co.